WindVeg/wind-change-on-plant-growth/README.md

 if successfully run, then the packages are downloaded.

 # Demo
-Download Things in demo folder, change the path in the code to the path after downloading, and run demo.py cell by cell.
+1. Download Things in demo folder
+2. change the path in the code to the path after downloading
+3. Run demo.py cell by cell.

 The whole demo will be finished in few minutes.

 The Demo has demonstrated the usage of the relevant libraries and production of results.

 # Reproduction